-In an effort to share some thoughts about our profession we asked our team at PRIME a few questions about marketing and design and collected their answers.
-Our team ranges from experts on marketing strategy to graphic designers, so each answer is different.
-We thought this would be an interesting way to share different perspectives on a variety of topics.
+In an effort to share some thoughts about PRIME's thoughts on marketing and the profession of being an agency that handles multifaceted campaigns, we asked our team members a few questions about memorable campaigns.
+Our team ranges from experts on strategy, analytics, and messaging to graphic designers, software developers, and creative directors, so each answer is different.
+We thought this would be an exciting way to share different perspectives on a variety of topics.
+Here we go in the first of the series about standout marketing campaigns:

 question: what is a marketing campaign that stands out in your mind?